Tag: steel

 • Steel Imports Into U.S.; Adjustments (Proc.
 10896), 9817–9830 [2025–02833] [TEXT] [PDF]

-This proclamations builds on — or amends and replaces – the 2018 orders and places 25% tariffs on steel and aluminum articles and certain derivatives.
+This proclamation builds on — or amends and replaces – the 2018 orders and places 25% tariffs on steel and aluminum articles and certain derivatives.
+The 25% has since been increased to 50%.

 On March 3, the Industry and Security Bureau (BIS) published the following details, which amend the HTSUS and provide instructions for tariffs on derivatives: